kleopatra999/faq/answers.md

 <span id="so"></span>
 ### What is `so`?

 `so` is a loose precedence operator that coerces to `Bool`.
+The logical opposite of `not`, it returns a `Bool` with a preserved boolean value instead of the opposite one.

-It has the same semantics as the `?` prefix operator, just like `and` is the low-precedence version of `&&`.
+`so` has the same semantics as the `?` prefix operator, just like `and` is the low-precedence version of `&&`.

 Example usage: